 3.1.6 Recording list

-By clicking “Task Schedule” icon, you will enter into another window where you can create future recording task for any live streaming, webinars, sports event and similar automatically.
-This feature is only available when RecMaster runs in the background.
+By clicking “Task Schedule & Auto Recording”icon, you will enter into another window where you can enable segment recording, Auto-record in full screen upon RecMaster launch, set the end recording conditions to automatically end recording when the recorded file reaches the set length/size, and create future recording task for any live streaming, webinars, sports event and similar automatically.
+These features are only available when RecMaster runs in the background.
 So do set an auto startup under settings.

 3.2 Program Window Mode